-City of Parker, Florida Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds to the Statement of Activities Year Ended September 30, 2012
+City of Parker, Florida

+Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds to the Statement of Activities

+Year Ended September 30, 2013

-Amounts reported for governmental activities in the statement of activities (page 9) are different because: Net change in fund balances - total governmental funds (page 11) \$ 85,841 Governmental funds report capital outlays as expenditures.
+Amounts reported for governmental activities in the statement of activities (page 10) are different because: Net change in fund balances - total governmental funds (page 12) \$ 283,949 Governmental funds report capital outlays as expenditures.
 However, in the statement of activities the costs of these assets are allocated over their estimated useful lives and reported as depreciation expense.
-This is the (140.077) amount by which depreciation exceeded capital outlays in the current period.
-(142,977) The net effect of miscellaneous noncash transactions involving capital assets (i.e. sales, trade-ins, adjustments, and donations) is to increase net assets.
-1,500 Compensated absences reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-20,212 Other postemployment benefits reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in the funds.
-(68,601) Change in net assets of governmental activities (page 9) \$ (104,025)
+This is the amount by which depreciation exceeded capital outlays in the current period.
+(100,990) The issuance of long-term debt (i.e. bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Neither transaction, however, has any effect on net position.
+Also governmental funds report the effect of the issuance costs, premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
+This amount is the net effect of these differences in the treatment of long-term debt and related items.
+19,430 The net effect of miscellaneous noncash transactions involving capital assets (i.e. sales, trade-ins, adjustments, and donations) is to increase net position.
+6,358 Compensated absences reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+(10,505) Other postemployment benefits reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in the funds.
+(28,766) Change in net position of governmental activities (page 10) \$ 169,476

-City of Parker, Florida Statement of Revenues, Expenditures, and Changes in Fund Balance Budget and Actual - General Fund Year Ended September 30, 2012
+City of Parker, Florida Statement of Revenues, Expenditures, and Changes in Fund Balance Budget and Actual - General Fund